 Please elaborate on “India Specific Product”

-Ajay T: Window where grill and mesh both can be incorporated.
+Ajay T: Window where the grill and mesh both can be incorporated.
 If you ask me, I can provide mesh.
 But grill?
-The point here is that any company that comes to India won’t do that investment in research and development right from day one.
+The point here is that any company that comes to India won’t make that investment in research and development right from day one.
 This happens when the market is growing for all of us and I think the time is very near that R & D shall start for India-specific products

 Which projects you would like to make special mention of that helped Reynaers reach its current position?

-What do you consider was the key to your successful pitch for the mass scale projects?
-How could you break the barrier and tap the developer segment, which is considered to be the price sensitive segment, being a system company?
+What do you consider was the key to your successful pitch for the mass-scale projects?
+How could you break the barrier and tap the developer segment, which is considered to be the price-sensitive segment, being a system company?

 Ajay T: Esha I believe in one philosophy and I believe in it to the core– if I am not able to create a product differentiation and if I am not able to generate that confidence in the buyer, then why would he pay me more?
-So all my sales people are also imbibed in this theory that create a differentiation.
+So all my salespeople are also imbibed in this theory that creates a differentiation.
 If a customer asks you what’s the difference between x product and yours and you don’t know, there’s no way you’ll ever close the sale.
 You can meet him ten times, be very pally with him and all, but in the end you have to generate that confidence that he is paying more because he is getting more.
 The product comparison has to be there.
-Post that there will be many prospects who would accept the difference, not everyone will buy for the budgetary constraints but atleast we are able to project what we offer.
+Post that there will be many prospects who would accept the difference, not everyone will buy for the budgetary constraints but at least we are able to project what we offer.